Guide to U.S. First Spouse Gold Coins

 First Spouse Coin Designs

 The reverse design of each coin contains images emblematic of the spouse being honored.
-Some of the reverse designs so far have included memorable scenes from the spouse's life, or images representative of their major contributions, themes, or accomplishments.
-The required inscriptions on the reverse include "United States of America," "E Pluribus Unum," the denomination, and the weight and purity of the gold content.
+Some of the reverse designs so far have included memorable scenes from the spouse’s life, or images representative of their major contributions, themes, or accomplishments.
+The required inscriptions on the reverse include “UNITED STATES OF AMERICAN”, “EPLURIBUS UNUM”, the denomination, and the weight and purity of the gold content.

 Release Dates and Mintages

 For the first three years of the series, the United States Mint established maximum authorized mintages of 40,000 coins for each design.
 Although the first three releases attained the maximum mintage, subsequent releases did not, prompting the maximum mintage to be lowered starting in 2010.
-Several of the coins issued in 2009 have enticingly low mintages compared to other US Mint issued gold coins, which have contributed to a rise in secondary market prices.
-More recently, some of the 2011 issues have recorded even lower final mintages, contributing to some renewed interest to the series.
+In subsequent years, the mintage level was reduced further until reaching the low of 10,000 pieces established for many of the later releases of the series.
+Certain issues have had higher maximum mintage levels established in anticipation of greater public demand.